marionlo/100-days-of-code/README.md

 **Thoughts:** need to fix a bug on my typing effect script, I have now two cursors, I don't know why...

+### Day 66: December 12, 2018
+**Today's Progress**: Fixed my cursor problem on my portfolio :p Otherwise, today was all about fixing an issue on a website I created for a friend.
+She was not receiving emails anymore that she was supposed to receive via a form (I did a script with PHP).
+Turnt out I had to configure the PHP script to send the email to the domain email adress, otherwise, the email was not sent as considered as a spam (I put it on her personal email adress first).
+So, now the email form the domain is created, and everything is working again!

+**Thoughts:** Well, my thought is that you have to think about anythiiing before doing a website, and even if the work seems done, it's never over :p aha